hannahilea/hannahilea.github.io/blog/site-structure/src.md

 # This website's structure: A meta post

-While doing a batch at the <a class="impersonal" href="https://www.recurse.com">Recurse Center</a>, I revived my personal website—the very site you are almost certainly looking at Right Now!
+While doing a batch at the [Recurse Center](https://www.recurse.com), I revived my personal website—the very site you are almost certainly looking at Right Now!

 ![surprise-pikachu](/assets/img/emojis/surprise-pikachu.png)